 Breastfeeding at MSU and On-Campus Lactation Rooms

 Montana State University supports the practice of breastfeeding, accommodates breastfeeding needs of employees and students, and provides facilities for breastfeeding or the expression of milk.
-For procedural information, consult MSU’s Policies and Procedures manual or contact the Family Advocate.
+For procedural information, consult MSU’s Policies and Procedures manual.

 - MSU Breastfeeding Policy

 - The Montana State University follows and supports the guidelines established under the Fair Labor Standards Act (FLSA) that requires employers to provide: “reasonable break time for an employee to express breast milk for her nursing child for 1 year after the child’s birth each time such employee has need to express the milk.”

 - ”Employers are not required under the FLSA to compensate nursing mothers for breaks taken for the purpose of expressing milk.
 However, where employers already provide compensated breaks, an employee who uses that break time to express milk must be compensated in the same way that other employees are compensated for break time.”